Halloween in the Midwest – part 3

 St. Louis

-I always wanted to see the Gateway Arch, I’m not sure why.
-I planned to stay overnight in St. Louis because of the Cahokia Mounds State Historic Site and, hopefully, see the monument from across the Missouri River to avoid driving to the downtown.
-Oh, so little did I know.
-What I mentioned about Omaha was also true about St. Louis – no nice waterfront to safely spend a pleasant day out having a walk or a picnic.
+I had always wanted to see the Gateway Arch, though I’m not entirely sure why.
+I planned an overnight stay in St. Louis primarily to visit the Cahokia Mounds State Historic Site and hoped to catch a view of the monument from across the Missouri River, ideally without having to venture into downtown.
+Oh, how little did I know.
+What I said about Omaha turned out to be equally true for St. Louis, no inviting waterfront, no safe and pleasant space for a relaxed stroll or picnic by the river.

-When we realised that there is not really a place to admire the Arch from the other bank, I thought I will go downtown.
-The occasion may not happen again, so it was worth to get into the traffic nightmare.
-My husband was not convinced, he said it’s definitely a stupid idea, but since I’m the driver, he’s ok with it.
-And, as it happened, the traffic was not bad at all.
-The Gateway National Park is the smallest in the US system.
-It is literally the iconic arch and the lawn underneath, that’s all.
-But it doesn’t matter.
-I am very content we decided to go up.
-Not only the views are amazing, but there was a small museum below the structure showing the beginnings of St. Louis and the development of the area including some harder to digest elements for Americans of the European descent.
-A word of advice though, the tiny tram capsules are not for claustrophobic, I’m afraid.
-If you can close your eyes for 4 minutes (going up) or 3 (going down) it’s totally worth it.
+When we realised that there wasn’t really a place to admire the Arch from the other bank, I decided to head downtown instead.
+Opportunities like this don’t come often, so it felt worth braving what I expected to be a traffic nightmare.
+My husband thought it was a stupid idea, but since I was the one driving, he went along with it.
+As it turned out, the traffic was surprisingly manageable.
+The Gateway Arch National Park is the smallest in the entire U.S. system, it really is just the iconic structure and the lawn beneath it.
+But that doesn’t matter.
+I’m genuinely glad we decided to go up.
+The views are spectacular, and there’s a small but thoughtfully curated museum under the Arch that explores the early days of St. Louis and the region’s development, including some difficult historical truths about the European-American legacy.
+One tip: the tram capsules to the top are tiny and definitely not for the claustrophobic.
+But if you can close your eyes for the four-minute ride up (and three minutes down), it’s absolutely worth it.

-Oh, and we tried there the St. Louis specialty – toasted ravioli.
-Someone drunk, clearly by accident, dropped perfect pasta into the deep fryer.
-Another drunk tried it out and could not taste the difference.
-Since then, it became the local staple.
+Oh, and while we were there, we tried the St. Louis specialty – toasted ravioli.
+Legend has it that someone, clearly drunk, accidentally dropped perfectly good pasta into a deep fryer.
+Another equally inebriated soul gave it a try and couldn’t tell the difference.
+Since then, it’s become a local staple.
 Is it great?
-Definitely not!
-Is it bearable when you’re drinking out?
-Definitely yes!
+Absolutely not.
+Is it bearable when you’re out drinking?
+Definitely yes.

-After visiting the Arch, the last points on our list were the Cahokia Mounds.
-We crossed the river and got to the site, but unfortunately, the visitor center was closed for the season.
-At least we could go for a short hike around.
-Cahokia was the largest and the most important town/community in what is now the USA with the population possibly reaching 40000 inhabitants of the Mississippian culture at its peak – more than London or Paris at the same time and the biggest settlement in the US until 1780 when it was finally surpassed by Philadelphia.
-The largest mound on the site is the Monks Mound which as its base is as big as the Grand Pyramid of Giza and is 30m (100ft) high.
-I really wish I could learn more there.
+After visiting the Arch, the last point on our list were the Cahokia Mounds.
+We crossed the river and reached the site, but unfortunately, the visitor centre was already closed for the season.
+At least we were still able to take a short hike around.
+Cahokia was the largest and most significant settlement in what is now the United States, with a population that may have reached 40,000 at its peak, more than London or Paris at the same time, and it remained the biggest settlement in the U.S. until Philadelphia surpassed it in 1780.
+The largest structure on the site, Monks Mound, has a base comparable in size to the Great Pyramid of Giza and rises 30 meters (100 feet) high.
+I really wish I could have learned more during the visit.

-It was the end of our adventure.
-Two weeks passed very quickly.
-This part of the US was so different compared to the other parts I’ve seen.
-The trip was both an enjoyable and learning experience.
-Majority of my clients come from the US and understanding their culture is crucial in order for me to connect with them.
-And no matter what some people can say, the USA is an amazing country with material history dating back thousands of years which should be properly appreciated.
-The importance of Cahokia, Poverty Point or Mesa Verde, just to mention 3 out of hundreds, cannot be undervalued only because they look less impressive than the Stonehenge, Coliseum or Parthenon and because the people living there have been decimated by those who came later.
+It was the end of our adventure, two weeks passed in a flash.
+This part of the U.S. felt remarkably different from other regions I’ve seen.
+The trip was both an enjoyable journey and a valuable learning experience.
+Since most of my clients come from the U.S., understanding the cultural context they bring is essential for meaningful connection.
+And no matter what some may claim, the United States is an extraordinary country with a material history that stretches back thousands of years and deserves proper appreciation.
+The significance of places like Cahokia, Poverty Point, or Mesa Verde, just to name three among hundreds, should not be diminished simply because they may appear less grand than Stonehenge, the Colosseum, or the Parthenon, or because the people who built them were later decimated by newcomers.

-When we arrived the Halloween decorations were everywhere, when we were leaving they have already been replaced by Christmas theme.
-These 14 days passed so quickly, it was time to hop over the Atlantic and come back to London reality, not before the last glimpse at the Chicago skyline.
-I think I’m going to miss this time here.
+When we arrived, Halloween decorations were everywhere; by the time we left, Christmas themes had already taken their place.
+Those 14 days flew by, and soon it was time to hop across the Atlantic and return to London’s reality, though not before one last glimpse of the Chicago skyline.
+I think I’m really going to miss this time here.

 2 Comments